PrefectHQ/prefect/docs/migration-guide.md

 ### What changed in flow deployment patterns?

 To deploy your Prefect 1 flows, you have to send flow metadata to the backend in a step called registration.
 Prefect 2 no longer requires flow pre-registration.
-Instead, you create a [Deployment](https://docs.prefect.io/concepts/deployments/) that specifies the entrypoiint to your flow code and optionally speciefies:
+Instead, you create a [Deployment](/concepts/deployments/) that specifies the entry point to your flow code and optionally specifies:

 - Where to run your flow (your *Infrastructure*, such as a `DockerContainer`, `KubernetesJob`, or `ECSTask).
 - When to run your flow (an `Interval`, `Cron`, or `RRule` schedule)